flipxcrsp/Beyond_the_pitch/README.md

 # 🧩 Product & Platform Observations.

-> Some platforms are more about workflows, user experience, operations, compliance, launch strategy, or business process.
+> Some platforms are more about workflows, user experience, operations, compliance, or security.
 >
 > I take a look beyond the pitch: what they solve, who they help, & where they fit; while trying to get as hands-on within my limits.